Kazmuir/personal_portfolio/README.md

 ![Portfolio Mockup Image](https://i.imgur.com/kE86gXZ.png?1)

-At the most I allowed for three sections, each of a dramtically different color to add guidance to the eyes of the user.
+At the most I allowed for three sections, each of a dramatically different color to add guidance to the eyes of the user.
 I was purposeful in the color choices, with each emphasizing a positive and radiant emotion (**purple:** uniqueness   **red:** excitement   **yellow:** optimism).
 All possible options are displayed to the user, and each section is clearly labeled to show value.

 ### Coding: